lyra/coding-style/README.md

 You must be logged in using `npm adduser --scope=@lyracom` to be able to publish a release.

+Checklist before releasing:

-Before releasing, make sure to synchronize `peerDependencies` packages versions with installation instructions in `README.md`.
+- make sure to synchronize packages versions between `devDependencies` and `peerDependencies`, and also with installation instructions in `README.md`
+- make sure there is no url in `*.lyra` in `yarn.lock`

 Also, make sure to commit all your changes, and when you're ready to publish a release, run this command: